Gabweare/WHSTechNotes/journal.md

 Weekly Journal Prompt: I think by adding AI to NCAA's March Madness, it has oppertunities to increase excitment.
 Although it could predict who wins, it isn't always right.
 So fans can still choose their favorite players without worrying too much.

-AI doesn't affect how the viewer sees the game
+AI doesn't affect how the viewer sees the game.
 # March 31, 2025
 Weekly Journal Prompt: I didn't feel comfertable answering =(.
+# April 7, 2025
+Weekly Journal Prompt: